openrally/openrally/README.md

 ## What is OpenRally?
 OpenRally is a community standard for electronic exchange of rally information.
 It is owned and maintained by those who choose to collaborate.

+## What's new in v1.0.0:
+* Separation of cross-country tags from road rally tags
+* Removal of duplicate tags
+* Specified sensible defaults in XSD, per FIM or other current regulations
+* Inclusion of tulip and notes drawings/icons via base64 PNG or SVG

 ## Compatbility
 These software and hardware projects currently support OpenRally format.